 You’ve narrowed your options to two: Motley Fool Epic and Morningstar Investor.
-One hands you 5 stock picks every month from four distinct investing strategies with a combined track record spanning 23+ years.
-The other gives you professional-grade research tools — Fair Value estimates, Economic Moat ratings, and screening capabilities — so you can find and evaluate stocks yourself.
+One hands you 5 stock picks every month from four distinct investing strategies, sitting on Stock Advisor’s official +981% vs S&P +216% book.
+The other gives you professional-grade research tools — Fair Value estimates, Economic Moat ratings, and screening — so you can find and price stocks yourself.

 Here’s the straight answer: Motley Fool Epic is the better choice for most investors.
-Actionable stock picks with verified track records serve more people than research tools that require significant analytical skill.
-But Morningstar Investor wins if you’re a self-directed analyst who wants to build independent capability rather than follow someone else’s picks.
+Actionable stock picks with verified scorecards serve more people than research tools that require significant analytical skill.
+But Morningstar Investor wins if you are a self-directed analyst who wants to build independent capability rather than follow someone else’s names — especially in a market this expensive.

 Motley Fool Epic vs Morningstar Investor: Side-by-Side